(Dicalcium phosphate anhydrous, DCPA, CaHPO4)

 Tarang R. Desai, Sarit B. Bhaduri and A. Cuneyt Tas, “A Self-setting, Monetite (CaHPO4) Cement for Skeletal Repair,” in Advances in Bioceramics and Biocomposites II, Ceramic Engineering and Science Proceedings, Vol. 27, Issue 6, pp. 61-69, Wiley & Sons, Inc., 2007, USA.

 The below link will let the readers of this web-page to access the above publication:

-Researchers who would like to further develop this monetite cement is more than welcome to do so, as long as they would agree to properly cite the above-mentioned MSc thesis (Tarang Desai, “Development of Monetite (CaHPO4)-based Orthopedic and Dental Cements of High Resorbability,” MSc Thesis, Clemson University, August 2006) and the resulting publication:
+Researchers who would like to further develop this monetite cement is more than welcome to do so, as long as they properly cite the above-mentioned MSc thesis (Tarang Desai, “Development of Monetite (CaHPO4)-based Orthopedic and Dental Cements of High Resorbability,” MSc Thesis, Clemson University, August 2006) and the resulting publication: